 A road trip is one of the best ways to see the country.
 You can go to multiple destinations in a short amount of time, while discovering hidden gems along the way.
 The time spent driving is also part of the fun, which is certainly not the case when flying!
 But the line between a successful road trip and a disaster is thin.
 There are so many things that can go wrong, including breakdowns due to negligence, accommodation scheduled for the wrong dates, frustrating travel partners, and more.
 But trust us, we got your back!
-In order to make sure you have the most succesful roadtrip we have gathered the 10 most important things to consider when planning your road trip.
+In order to make sure you have the most successful road trip we have gathered the 10 most important things to consider when planning your road trip to Europe.
 Let’s go!

 #1 Organize your trip with online tools

 Since you’re going to be staying in different accommodation every few days at least, there is a lot that can go wrong.
 From mistakenly booking a further destination first, to double booking in the same area.
 It’s recommended to sort out and plan your itinerary with tools that gives you a good visual of your trip and help you book it easily like RoutePerfect or get your public transportation figured out with Rome2Rio.

 #2 Need to get rid of a Nonrefundable room you cannot cancel?

 Roomer provide a great platform on which you can buy reservations from people who can’t use theirs and you can also use their “hotel-marketplace” to sell your own reservations that you have to cancel – which can easily happen if your car breaks down, you want to stay longer in a specific location, for example in one of the spectacular places on your Portugal road trip or simply had a change of heart on your itinerary after it was booked.

 #3 Roadworthy your car and bring spare keys